legend80s/create-test-app/README.md

 ## Use

-For TypeScript project.
+For TypeScript project:

 ```sh
 npx create-test-app --type ts
 ```

-For JavaScript project.
+For JavaScript project:

 ```sh
 npx create-test-app